Skip to content

 This decline follows a short-lived revival in 2023, where investor appetite for real estate, particularly housing, had shown signs of recovery after the pandemic’s heavy impact during 2020-2022.
 However, the World Bank report highlights that ongoing housing price corrections, despite a limited supply of affordable housing, continue to dampen construction activity.

-The slowdown is particularly evident in province, which experienced a rapid construction boom before the pandemic.
+The slowdown is particularly evident in Sihanoukville province, which experienced a rapid construction boom before the pandemic.
 Approved property development permits in the province fell by a staggering 54.7% year-on-year to US$77.3 million during the first quarter of 2024.

 The report also reveals a shift in investor focus.
 While the total approved development area declined by 34.8% year-on-year, the approved industrial building area bucked the trend, rising 33.6% to 0.67 million square meters.